 Our school's admission number is set by the local authority at 23 children.
 This means the school may admit up to 23 children into any year group.
 Being a small village school our intake numbers fluctuated from year to a year and as a result the organisation of our classes may change from one year to the next.
-For example during 2015-16 we had reception class, year 1, year 2 and a mixed year 3/4 class.
+For example during 2017/2018 we had a Reception class, Year 1, Year 2 and a mixed Year 3/4 class.